 In due season we shall reap…

-God has a plan and He promises to reward us for all that we do in His name.
-His timing is different than our own and if we keep looking forward our season to reap that reward will come.
+God has a plan, and He promises to reward us for all that we do in His name.
+His timing is different than our own.
+And with patience and perseverance, if we keep looking forward, our season to reap our reward will come.

 Do not lose heart…

 We may feel like we’re drowning in a sea of endless things to do.
 And we may feel down and out, but all is not lost.

 God is on our side and ready to offer our hearts the encouraging boost we need for the voyage ahead.

 But we must be willing to take hold of that encouragement and use it in a way that will cause us to not lose heart.

 How do you not lose heart?

 By fixing our eyes on Jesus.
 In the light of His glory, the struggles we face dim as we are renewed and restored each day.

 Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.